Irresponsible AI: big tech's influence on AI research and associated impacts: Abstract

 \section{Abstract}

-The accelerated development, deployment and adoption of artificial intelligence systems has been fuelled by the increasing involvement of big tech.
-This has been accompanied by increasing ethical concerns and intensified societal and environmental impacts.
-In this article, we review and discuss how these phenomena are deeply entangled.
+The accelerated development, deployment and adoption of artificial intelligence systems has been fuelled by the increasing presence of big tech in the AI field.
+This trend has been accompanied by growing ethical concerns and intensified societal and environmental impacts.
+This position paper argues that irresponsible AI development is strongly driven by big tech's influence and involvement in the field.
 First, we examine the growing and disproportionate influence of big tech in AI research and argue that its drive for scaling and general-purpose systems is fundamentally at odds with the responsible, ethical, and sustainable development of AI.
-Second, we review key current environmental and societal negative impacts of AI and trace their connections to big tech and its underlying economic incentives.
-Finally, we argue that while it is important to develop technical and regulatory approaches to these challenges, these alone are insufficient to counter the distortion introduced by big tech's influence.
-We thus review and propose alternative strategies that build on the responsibility of implicated actors and collective action.
+Second, we review key current environmental and societal negative impacts of AI and trace their connections to big tech's influence.
+Third, we discuss the underlying economic forces driving big tech's actions.
+Finally, as a call to action, we invite AI researchers to counter big tech's influence in irresponsible AI development through strategies that build on the responsibility of implicated actors and collective action.